 At Rollac, we’re often asked, “How much do hurricane shutters cost?”
 The answer is as simple as “How much does a house cost?”
 The total varies depending on the size, type, quantity, quality, time of year, and location of the hurricane shutters.

-It’s important to remember that the following 2024 pricing guide is an overview, not an exact figure.
+In 2025, the average cost of hurricane rolling shutters, also known as roll-down shutters, will vary based on size, operation (manual or automatic), and material.
+It’s important to remember that the following 2025 pricing guide is an overview, not an exact figure.
 As you’ll see, many factors affect the final total.

 At Rollac, our customers often describe feeling overwhelmed by the array of hurricane shutter types.
-Indeed, there is a wide variety to choose from and many factors to consider when selecting commercial or residential hurricane screens.
+Indeed, there is a wide variety to choose from and many factors to consider when selecting commercial or residential hurricane screens, including shutter motors, maintenance requirements, and replacement parts to ensure long-term functionality and ease of use.

 Storm Panels

-Storm panels are unique in that they are only installed on your home or business when a hurricane is known to be approaching.
-The panels are stored in your garage or elsewhere when the weather is nice.
+Storm panels are unique because they are only installed on a home or business when a hurricane is imminent.
+The panels are stored in the garage or elsewhere when the weather is nice.

 Storm panels are a low-cost alternative to other types of hurricane shutters.
 They are corrugated panels made of aluminum, clear plastic, or steel and cost an average of $10-$20 per square foot, approximately $115-$240 for a seven-square-foot window.
-They provide only the most basic storm protection for your property.
+They provide only the most basic storm protection for your property, and you won’t likely appear on a rolling shutter trends list.

 Though this type of hurricane shutter can be bought at big-box stores, it's recommended that you buy them from a company that specializes in this type of product and have them professionally installed when the time comes.

-Regarding hurricane shutter costs, storm panels are relatively inexpensive compared to permanent hurricane-rated shutters; they don’t provide nearly the same levels of protection and impact resistance.
+Regarding hurricane shutter costs, storm panels, offered by Rollac only as replacement panels, are a more affordable option than permanent hurricane-rated shutters.
+However, they don’t provide the same protection and impact resistance levels.

 Rolling Shutters